 The need to develop acceptable, accurate, and available point-of-care (POC) tests for diagnosing sexually transmitted diseases (STDs) for all at-risk populations is significant.
 Five of the top ten reportable diseases in the United States are STDs.
-New CDC estimates (February 2013) show that there are about 20 million new sexually transmitted infections (STIs) in the United States each year, costing the American healthcare system nearly $16 billion in direct medical costs alone.
-CDC's new data suggest that there are more than 110 million total (both new and existing) STIs among women and men across the nation.
-Young people (ages 15-24) are particularly affected, accounting for half (50%) of all new STIs.
+New 2015 CDC estimates (October 2016) show that there are about 20 million new sexually transmitted infections (STIs) in the United States each year, costing the American healthcare system nearly $16 billion in health care costs.
+CDC's data suggest that there are more than 110 million total (both new and existing) STIs among women and men across the nation.
+Young people (ages 15-24) are particularly affected, accounting for half of all new STIs.
 Some of these STIs have the potential to cause serious health problems, especially if not diagnosed and treated early.
 Stigma, privacy, and confidentiality issues make STDs/STIs optimal areas for point-of-care tests at healthcare facilities and for over-the-counter assays performed at home.

 The long-term goals of the Center include addressing the epidemics of STDs and HIV in the United States and in resource-poor settings by development and better use of POC tests, to address health inequity, and improve the sexual health of individuals.
 The Center will:

 - conduct integrated clinical needs assessments and health impact assessments with clinicians, end-users, and other appropriate stakeholders, to advance the field of POC testing

 - inform the design, development, and utilization of POC devices by disseminating clinical needs information to the technology development community

 - collaborate with physical and biochemical scientists, computational scientists, and systems engineers on the development of exploratory technologies